 Just when you thought the real estate market was showing signs of a recovery, reality rears its ugly head.

-What’s more, according to the latest figures from the Case-Shiller Home Price Index, prices have started to slip again…pointing to a double dip in home prices.
+According to the latest figures from the Case-Shiller Home Price Index, prices have started to slip again…pointing to a double dip in home prices.

 To learn more about Wealth Daily click here